pau1a/DjangoNostr/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to reach out to the project maintainer at [p a u l a @paulalivingstone.com](mailto:p a u l a @paulalivingstone.com).